 If the home is grounded, then you can replace your two-prong outlets with three-prong outlets.
-With the help of an electrician, changing outlets can cost between $135 and $300 but can cost as little as $75 or up to $485.
+With the help of an electrician, changing to three-prong outlets can cost between $135 and $300 but can cost as little as $75 or up to $485.

 Without an electrician, three-prong outlets typically cost between $5 and $15 for each outlet, and GFCI outlets cost $7 to $25.